What a "Likely" Letter Means

-Some students receive noncommittal letters in the mail known as a likely letters from colleges.
-Although likely letters are positive, they often leave their recipients confused and unsure how to interpret what a college means.
+Some students receive noncommittal letters in the mail, also known as a likely letters from colleges or universities.
+Although likely letters are positive, they often leave their recipients confused and unsure how to interpret what a school means.
 Below, we’ve broken down exactly what these letters are and their purpose.

 Who Receives Them?

 These letters often go to two types of applicants.
 In the first case, they’re a non-binding and unofficial invitation for student athletes who are being recruited.
 Although schools can’t accept these recruits early, coaches usually inform admissions offices of their preferred recruits, after which officers can choose to send likely letters.

 In the second case, a likely letter might mean that you were one of the strongest applicants in the pool of applications they read so far.
 The letter serves as an affirmative nod that you'll later receive an official acceptance letter to the university.

 The vast majority of admitted applicants will not receive a likely letter.
 For example, many schools don't send likely letters and some might take longer to read your application.
 Additionally, colleges and universities can choose to not send likely letters to applicants admitted earlier on in the process.